Top 11 Steps to Avoid Scams from Swiss Security Solutions - PI Switzerland - Swiss Detective Agency

 However, if you can just remember these ELEVEN TIPS, more than likely, you will be able to avoid most scams while protecting yourself and your family.

-1. Never have an online romance with someone you have never met face-to-face and never invest online in surety bonds, credit guarantees or business more than CHF/USD/EUR 100.-
+1. Never have an online romance with someone you have never met face-to-face and never invest online in surety bonds, credit guarantees, or business more than CHF/USD/EUR 100.-

 2. Never send money via gift card or wire transfer to someone you have never met face-to-face.
 Seriously, just don’t ever do it.
-If they ask you to use wire transfer, a prepaid debit card, or a gift card, those cannot be traced and are as good as cash.
+If they ask you to use a wire transfer, a prepaid debit card, or a gift card, those cannot be traced and are as good as cash.
 Chances are, you won't see your money again.

 4. Don’t believe everything you see.
 Scammers are great at mimicking official seals, fonts, and other details.
 Just because a website or email looks official does not mean that it is.
 Caller ID is commonly faked.